-Nurse and member Amanda Jennings is WWP’s Geelong Liaison Officer.
-She believes volunteering is a great way for nurses and midwives to grow as a professional and build on their existing skills.
+Previous volunteer nurse Amanda Jennings says she delivered sessions on heart health, women’s health, incontinence and exercise, adding that volunteering is a great way for nurses and midwives to grow as a professional and build on their existing skills.

 ‘The participants are so engaged and keen to interact.
 They ask lots of great questions and are keen to learn as much as they can, especially about the health system here in Australia.’

-‘It has also given me an insight into their community and some of the struggles they are facing when up against health services here.
+‘It also gave me an insight into their community and some of the struggles they are facing when up against health services here.
 I can then use this experience when interacting with refugees in the workplace.’